paralab/sc22-dgr/ReadMe.md

    * `BSSN GR/pars/q2.par.json` : q=2 binary black hole merger
    * `BSSN GR/pars/q4.par.json` : q=4 binary black hole merger

-* Create the following folders in the relative path to the BSSN executable.
+* Create the following folders in the relative path to the BSSN executable (or you will have to put the full paths in the parameter files used for the corresponding execution).
    * `vtu` - VTU folder where the solution is written with parallel VTU file format, in the frequency specified by the parameter file (i.e., BSSN IO OUTPUT FREQ).
-   * `cp` - checkpoint folder where the checkpoints are stored in the frequency specified by the parameter file (i.e., BSSN CHECKPT FREQ).
+   * `cp`  - Checkpoint folder where the checkpoints are stored in the frequency specified by the parameter file (i.e., BSSN CHECKPT FREQ).
    * `dat` - dat - Data files, diagnostics data on the binary.
 Requested modes (i.e., "BSSN GW L MODES": [2,3,4]) of the gravitational waves are extracted by the observers specified by "BSSN GW RADAII": [50,60,70,80,90,100]

 * `tpid`: First run the tpid solver with the chosen parameter file.
 The above will solve for the initial condition for the binary using Two puncture gauge.